-The recent High Court decision has made clear that we are not able to recommend DWP reimburse ‘lost’ pensions.
-Moreover, we cannot recommend that anyone receive their State Pension any earlier than the law allows.
-To do so would in effect reverse or try to reverse the effect of primary legislation.
+The 2019 High Court decision has made clear that we are not able to recommend DWP reimburse ‘lost’ pensions.
+We also cannot recommend that anyone receive their state pension any earlier than the law allows.
+To do so would reverse or try to reverse primary legislation.

 Deciding what recommendations to make

-When we find an injustice was suffered as result of maladministration, we make recommendations which might include compensation.
+When we find an injustice was suffered as result of maladministration, we make recommendations which might include compensation is paid.

 Our website has copies of reports of other investigations we have done so you will be able to see the recommendations we have made in other cases we have investigated.

 We have received complaints about the DWP’s communication of changes to women’s state pension age, first introduced by the Pensions Act 1995, and associated issues.

 Women say they have experienced financial loss and a negative impact on their health, emotional well-being or home life as a result.

 We have received a significant number of similar complaints since we first proposed to investigate.
 Our review of the complaints shows that they relate to the same key issues.
 As we are currently investigating these key issues, we are not accepting any new complaints about them at present.

 Who is affected by the changes to state pension age for women?

 Women born after 6 April 1950 are affected by changes in state pension age introduced by the Pensions Act 1995 and further changes made in subsequent years.
 To see how you are affected visit the GOV.UK website.